Engel & Völkers

 Tenants must also carefully review their contract during rental increases, in case there have been further changes made by the landlord.
 According to Dubai law, landlords cannot increase their property’s rental amount if the rent of a unit is less than 10% below the average rent of similar units in their area.
 Currently, the maximum rental increase rate is 20%.

-If a tenant is facing harassment in the form of an illegal rent increase by their landlord, they can file a case with the Rent Disputes Settlement Centre at the Dubai Land Department.
+If a tenant is facing harassment in the form of an illegal rent increase by their landlord, they can file a case with the Rent Disputes Centre (RDC) at the Dubai Land Department.
 The Dubai government even issued a rent decree in 2013 to prevent a rise in high rental dispute cases.

 Decree 43 applies to landlords across public and private sectors.
 Article 1 of the decree provides a rent cap layered structure, guiding the maximum percentage permitted in rental increase.
 The rent cap differs depending on the property rental value and the average market rental rate for properties in specific areas of Dubai.